nmress-99/spatial_temporal_for_frost/README.md

 The code within this repository follows a logical flow in order to construct machine learning models.
 BEFORE ANY MODELS ARE BUILT, RUN THE CODE IN THE DATA_EXTRACTION FOLDER.

+We have also put some data files that we used for the model in the Data_Files folder.
+However, this folder does not contain the combined_data.csv required for model code usage.
+The combined_data.csv file exceeds the maximum size for GitHub file uploads.
+As such, the user is responsible for concatenating the CSV files for model building and code usage.
+Alternatively, the data extraction code combines and exports the data by default.

 The data leveraged by these models is obtained from the NASA DAV API.
 The data extraction API calling is separate from the model building/evaluation code notebooks.
 With this said, ensure that you save the data to a CSV in a folder that can be found from the rest of the code notebooks for this project.